risk-first/website/menagerie/Feature-Risk.md

 In the next section, we are going to unpack this last point further.
 Somewhere between "what the customer wants" and "what you give them" is a _dialog_.
 In using a software product, users are engaging in a _dialog_ with its features.
 If the features don't exist, hopefully they will engage in a dialog with the development team to get them added.

-These dialogs are prone to risk, and this is the subject of the next section, [Communication Risk](Communication-Risk).
+These dialogs are prone to risk and this is the subject of the next section, [Communication Risk](Communication-Risk).